kartik-99/scriptTimer/README.md

 This object will be used for all timing purposes

-This script timer object has the following functions :
+## Script timer object functions :

 ### 0. Constructor( verbose = 0)